 The INSPIRE xml schemas are complex, because they are generated automatically from the conceptual UML model (according to the normative UML-to-GML encoding rules described in the GML standard and INSPIRE Technical Guidelines D2.7 Encoding Guidelines) and therefore reflect all the complex structures present in the conceptual model.
 In contrast, most existing clients, including the popular GDAL/OGR open source library (that is underlying most OS and proprietary client solutions) consumes and writes flat data structures, where e.g. each attribute can only have at most one value and attributes can have only simple types (e.g. integer, string, boolean) and not complex ones.
 This means that, while INSPIRE data encoded according to the current schemas can be downloaded and viewed, simple use (visualisation, simple joins, visual overlays, spatial search, …) is difficult in standard GIS clients.

-One way to address this gap is to create alternative encodings for basic data exchange and direct visualisation in standard GI tool (another one is to encourage better support for consuming INSPIRE data by vendors – this solution will be investigated in action 2017.3.).
+One way to address this gap is to create alternative encodings for basic data exchange and direct visualisation in standard GI tool (another one is to encourage better support for consuming INSPIRE data by vendors – this solution was investigated in Action 2017.3).

 Proposals already exist for alternative encodings, mainly for simplified XML schemas (this approach is often also referred to as "flattening" of the existing xml schemas and has been applied e.g. in the ELF project or the example presented by DK in the 2nd 2016.1 meeting and is already implemented in tools, e.g. ShapeChange), but also for RDF vocabularies or ESRI geodatabase structures.
 Alternative encodings could also be based on other standards such as JSON or GeoPackage.